 This year’s addition to the haunted garage is a simple-looking throne with a hidden secret.
 A motion sensor concealed in the skull at the top detects when someone reaches into the bowl for a piece of candy and triggers both a pneumatic cylinder to strike inside with a loud crack and a strobe light just behind the bowl brightly flashes.
 It does a pretty good job of scaring most of the people who tried it.
 More pictures are available in my photo album.
-Check out the video below to see this year’s haunt and to see the new prop in action.
+Check out the video to see this year’s haunt and to see the new prop in action.

 Archive for October, 2010